UAS4EUROPE Innovation Action Plan

 Finally, 12 specific recommendations aim to inform the concrete implementation of the European Innovation Area, ranging from deeper links between ERASMUS+, COSME’s successor programm and the EIT to seeking synergies across national and regional innovation strategies through the EIE instrument.

 UAS4EUROPE will closely follow the initiative of a European Innovation Area, with the expert group remaining a constructive partner in its implementation phase.
 Therefore, this page will constantly be updated with the latest information on the planned single market for innovation.

 You can read the Action Plan for Innovation here.

-If you missed the launch ceremony, you can rewatch it on our YouTube channel.
-A concise conference report will be published shortly.
+If you missed the launch ceremony, you can rewatch it on our YouTube channel or read the Conference report.